-The show, brought to you by Scarabeus, and Sharna Jackson is part of a larger piece of work that also included a site-specific performance at Parliament Hill School, the co-curators of this exhibition.
+The exhibition is presented by Scarabeus and Sharna Jackson, and co-curated by Parliament Hill School.
+The work featured is part of a larger piece that included a site-specific performance at Parliament Hill School.

 What to Expect

-Historical and contemporary photography of historical and contemporary activism from an internal perspective.
+Historical and contemporary photography of activism from an internal perspective.

 We will also present elements of the site-specific performance and include project photography from that show.

 An evening of talks will be held on Weds June 6 featuring Scarabeus and local activists including Julie Begum.

 Scarabeus Aerial Theatre is a dynamic aerial theatre company, which has since 1988 pioneered the creation of site responsive and touring performances outside conventional spaces.
 They have an international reputation for creating beautiful, poetic and spectacular shows.
 Scarabeus creates exhilarating experience through challenging, intensely visceral responses to space, place and text.

 Parliament Hill School is s a secondary school and sixth form for girls located in the Borough of Camden in London.

 Sharna Jackson is a curator, writer and producer who facilitates socially-engaged projects, chiefly with children, young people and underrepresented groups.
 She has held roles at Tate, Design Museum, The Broad in LA and the Royal Collection Trust and consulted for National Maritime Museum, Museum of Childhood, V&A and Science Museum.
 She is a trustee at Sheffield Doc/Fest, New Writing North and Upswing.
 She is collaborating with photographer Jonathan Knightley on this show.